halas77/easeSub/README.md

 #### User-Friendly Interface 🖥️:
 - The platform provides a simple, intuitive, and responsive interface for users to manage their subscriptions, connect their wallets, and track their payment status 📲.

+## Features in Progress

+We are actively enhancing the platform with the following features to provide a more robust and versatile subscription management experience:

+- **Integration of DeFi Protocols**: Expanding functionality by incorporating decentralized financial services to offer users more flexibility and financial autonomy.
+- **Credit System**: Introducing a subscription-based credit mechanism to allow users to manage payments seamlessly, even during periods of insufficient funds.
+- **Liquidity Management**: Developing tools to optimize liquidity allocation for service providers, ensuring a smoother payment cycle and financial stability.

 ### Technical Stack 🛠️